jmbarbone/jmbarbone/README.md

 [![LinkedIn][2.2]][2]

-A statistical programmer and R developer working in Clinical Trials and background in Psychology.
+Statistical programming, R development, cognitive science.
+Background and experience in Clinical Trials and Psychology.

 ### Things used